Carrie Fisher 'suffers massive heart attack' on flight - Isle Of Wight Radio

 So many thanks to the United flight crew who jumped into action, and the awesome doctor and nurse passengers who helped.

-Upon arrival the LAFD (Los Angeles Fire Department) was already performing CPR on the victim and the victim was transported to a local hospital for further medical treatment.

-United Airlines issued a statement saying Flight 935 from Heathrow to Los Angeles was met on the ground by medical personnel after the crew reported that a passenger was unresponsive.

-Mark Hamill, who played Luke Skywalker in Star Wars, wrote on Twitter: As if 2016 couldn’t get any worse… sending all our love to @carrieffisher.
+Mark Hamill, who starred with Fisher in the original Star Wars films wrote on twitter: As if 2016 couldn’t get any worse… sending all our love to @carrieffisher.

 Peter Mayhew, who is best known for playing Chewbacca, tweeted: Thoughts and prayers for our friend and everyone’s favorite princess right now.. @carrieffisher.